- June 22nd, 2014

 - Weather: Cool breeze, sunny and hot then rainy, 22 degrees

 I accidentally hit the off button rather than the snooze button on my alarm at 5:30am, so I had a longer sleep than intended and didn’t leave the albergue until 7:15am.
 (After the first week of 4am starts it seems like late mornings are now becoming the norm!)

-Again I wasn’t sure where my destination was going to be today, but I knew it had to be longer than the 16km stage the guide recommended.
-I was going to see how my feet felt and how the weather was holding out once I arrived in Oliveira de Azemeis, then assess if I could walk further.
+Again I wasn’t sure where my destination was going to be today, I was just going to see how my feet felt and how the weather was holding out once I arrived in Oliveira de Azemeis, then assess if I could walk further.

 I’m always so amazed to see the beautiful old buildings here are left in ruins.
 Today was no exception and I stopped quite a few times to take photos of these once grand buildings.

 I bought 1kg of delicious cherries from a roadside stall for lunch and they were only €1!
 I bumped into Joanna and Gigi and we kept passing each other the last few hours up and down some very big hills to eventually arrive in Oliveira.
 This was where I was going to decide whether I was staying or continuing on another 10km and there were two factors that made me decide to stay – we saw the locals placing flowers along the middle of the streets for a festival (can’t pass up a festival!) and secondly the temperature had dropped dramatically, the sky turned black and there was thunder!